Abu Ali Express: History

-According to Middle East Eye, Cohen was hired by Major General Herzi Halevi soon after the outbreak of the Great March of Return when masses of Palestinians in Gaza began marching in protest demonstrations along the Gaza-Israeli border.
 The page "Abu Ali Express" first appeared as an "alternative news source" on "Arab affairs" on Facebook in 2018; shortly after, the page was removed from Facebook, and a new account was then opened on Telegram; two Twitter accounts – one in Hebrew, one in English – followed.
 For the following two years, the pages grew to over 100,000 followers, with its followers led to believe "Abu Ali" was actually a member of the Israeli Arab community.

+According to Middle East Eye, Israeli citizen Gilad Cohen was hired by Major General Herzi Halevi soon after the outbreak of the 2018–2019 Gaza border protests when masses of Palestinians in Gaza began marching in protest demonstrations along the Gaza-Israeli border.

 In May 2021, during the Israeli-Gaza war, the channel hit a record of 6.7 million views per day, posting many exclusive articles during the fighting, which were then cited by many media outlets.

-Shortly after, Israeli newspaper Haaretz revealed "Abu Ali Express" was actually a psychological warfare channel run by Israeli Gilad Cohen, at the time a paid consultant to the Israel Defense Forces, who had chosen "Abu Ali" as a pseudonym.
+Shortly after, Israeli newspaper Haaretz posted an article suggesting that "Abu Ali Express" was actually a channel run by Cohen, at the time a paid consultant to the Israel Defense Forces (IDF), who had chosen "Abu Ali" as a pseudonym.

-The IDF's psyops account has been the source of a number of noteworthy reports that were afterwards cited by other media.
+The account has been the source of a number of noteworthy reports that were afterwards cited by other media.
 Abu Ali Express was, for example, the source for the report that Qatari funds were entering the Gaza Strip in suitcases.
-Before it was revealed that the page was run by one of its paid consultants, Israel Defense Forces' spokespersons have themselves recommended Abu Ali Express as a source of information concerning the situation in Gaza.
+Before it was revealed that the page was run by one of its paid consultants, IDF spokespersons had themselves recommended Abu Ali Express as a source of information concerning the situation in Gaza.

-Prior to the disclosure of the page's connection to the Israel Defense Forces, Abu Ali Express has been critical of Israeli journalists who expressed criticism of the way the IDF conducted operations in Gaza.
+Prior to the disclosure of the page's connection to the IDF, Abu Ali Express has been critical of Israeli journalists who expressed criticism of the way the IDF conducted operations in Gaza.
 The page was also often critical of journalists who question the army.
 When the military correspondent for Walla, Amir Bohbot, wrote that the army's response to Gaza rocket fire has been weak, his opinion was dismissed in an Abu Ali article bearing the heading: "Israeli reporters in the service of the enemy", characterizing Bohbot as a "vehicle of Hamas propaganda".

+During the Gaza war in 2023–2024, the channel hit new records with over 25 million views and 30,000 new subscribers in one day, and over 100,000 new subscribers who joined throughout the fighting.

+In September 2025, Abu Ali Express conducted an exclusive interview with Israeli Prime Minister Benjamin Netanyahu.
+According to Israeli media reports, this was the first time worldwide that a sitting head of government granted an interview to an anonymous Telegram channel.
+The unusual choice sparked wide coverage and debate in Israeli media outlets, including Haaretz, TheMarker, and Ynet, which emphasized Netanyahu’s decision to bypass traditional news organizations in favor of a social media platform of uncertain authorship.